Norway fjords

 Can I do both fjords in one trip?

 Yes, but it is rarely a clean one-day decision.
-Treat it as a multi-stop west Norway route and confirm transfers, ferry timing, road status, and overnight bases before booking.
+Plan it as a multi-stop west Norway route and confirm transfers, ferry timing, road status, and overnight bases before booking.

 Is Bergen a good gateway for Geirangerfjord?